cooltronicpl/Craft-document-helpers/README.md

 * filename - the name of a generated file

-* entry - data inserted to generated template
+* entry - data inserted to generated template, which contains 'entry' array

 ## Simple example